MurkyYT/CSAuto/README.md

 ## Description

-Have you ever started searching for a game in CS2, left a keyboard for a bit, and noticed that you missed the accept button? frustrating isn't it?
+Have you ever started searching for a game in CS2, left the keyboard for a bit, and noticed that you missed the accept button? frustrating isn't it?
 Or have you ever forgotten to buy armor or defuse kit as ct?